 - and other information relevant to the Services we provide.

 When providing information about yourself, pay special attention to the proper protection of username and password.
 If you are not an administrative user for your account, the same information about you may be provided by a colleague or other third party.
 We may also collect other information directly from you, from time to time.

 If you contact our support services, we will collect the information we need to categorize your question and respond to it.
 We also use this information to track potential issues with our Services and customize our support responses to better serve you.

 We collect information about you when you use any part of our Services.
-For example, if you are logged in to Tagger Media Analytics Platform, we will collect information as to how often it is used, what queries are created or amended, what mentions are looked at and other information about how you interact with our Analytics Platform.
+For example, if you are logged in to the Tagger Media Analytics Platform, we will collect information on how often it is used, what queries are created or amended, what mentions are looked at and other information about how you interact with our Analytics Platform.
 We may also collect information about how you interact with messages we send to you.
 We will not collect sensitive or excessive information from you.
 If you notice that sensitive information is collected from you, check it – maybe someone is impersonating our services.

 We also infer information about you based on the information you have provided or made available to us.
 This may include personalizing your experience of using our Services, suggesting different Services you may be interested in trying, or other inferences about you.

 We are constantly trying to improve our Services to you.
 This means that we are introducing new features of our Services regularly, some of which may result in the collection of new information from you.
 In this case, we will regularly inform you about it.

 Tagger Media does not process special categories of personal data, as defined by Article 9 of GDPR, intentionally or otherwise.

 In addition to the information that you provide to us, we may also collect information about you during your visit to our Services.
 We collect this information using automated tools that are detailed below.
 These tools may collect information about your behavior and your computer system, such as your internet address (IP Address), the pages you have viewed, and the actions you have taken while using the Services.
 Some of the tools we use to automatically collect information about you may include: